cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/02-adlclintro.md

 objectives:
 - "Understand the concept of ADL and its main principles."
 - "Understand the distinction between using ADL and using a general purpose language for writing analyses."
-- "Understand the concept of runtime interpreter."
+- "Understand the concept of a runtime interpreter."
 keypoints:
 - "ADL is a declarative domain specific language (DSL) that describes the physics content of a HEP analysis in a standard and unambiguous way."
 - "ADL's purpose is to decouple the physics logic of analyses from technical operations, and make the physics logic more accessible."